junxit/us-congress-bills-109/metadata.md

 - 2005-07-26 — Introduced in House
 - 2005-07-26 — Introduced in House
 - 2005-07-26 — Referred to the House Committee on Government Reform.
+- 2005-09-15 — Committee Consideration and Mark-up Session Held.
+- 2005-09-15 — Ordered to be Reported by Unanimous Consent.
+- 2006-03-28 — Considered under suspension of the rules. (consideration: CR H1140)
+- 2006-03-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3440.
+- 2006-03-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-03-28 — Mr. Dent moved to suspend the rules and pass the bill.
+- 2006-03-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1140)
+- 2006-03-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1140)